Karanx11/Karanx11/README.md

 My focus is on creating **modern, high-performance applications with clean architecture and great user experience**.

-⚡ I love turning **real-world ideas into working products** — from hardware prototypes to full-stack applications.
+⚡ I love turning **real-world ideas into working products**, from hardware prototypes to fully deployed full-stack applications.

 ---